moccalotto/kaos/_rulebook/main.md

 *Have Fun!*.

 # Characters
-Make sure you are familiar and confortable with the KAOS rules before you start building your character.
+Make sure you are familiar and comfortable with the KAOS rules before you start building your character.

 ## Attributes